Generic orbits, normal bases, and generation degree for fields of rational invariants: Proof of the main result

 \subsection{Assembling the proof}

 In this subsection we assemble the proof of Theorem~\ref{thm:main} from the lemmas in Sections~\ref{sec:generic-orbit-ideal} and \ref{sec:matrix-eqs}.
-Both of the assumptions of Section~\ref{sec:matrix-eqs} on $\kk$, i.e., that it is algebraically closed and of characteristic coprime to $|G|$, are in effect here.
+Both of the assumptions of Section~\ref{sec:matrix-eqs} on $\kk$, i.e., that it is algebraically closed and of characteristic not dividing $|G|$, are in effect here.

 To begin with, it is sufficient to prove that $\KK_\mathrm{low}=\KK$, because

 by Lemma~\ref{lem:DI-and-Dspan}.

 By Lemma~\ref{lem:coeffs-generate}, the $\KK$-coefficients that appear in any generating set for $I$ will generate $\KK$ as a field.
 We apply this lemma to a generating set consisting of elements of $I$ of degree $\leq D_I$ (which exists by definition of $D_I$).
 Our task is to show that the coefficients of these polynomials can be taken to belong to $\KK_\mathrm{low}$.